 Royals players and wives support the annual Diamond of Dreams fundraiser held on the Kauffman Stadium field!
 Diamond of Dreams features the Tiffany & Co. and The Capital Grille VIP Party in the Diamond Club before the on-field event.
 Several current players joined the excited crowd to enjoy a night of silent auctions, food, music and fireworks.
 The event raised $140,000 for The University of Kansas Hospital's Neonatal Medical Home, which offers family-centered, long-term primary care dedicated exclusively to premature babies and those born with complex medical conditions.

-Jamie Gordon, wife of outfielder Alex Gordon, led the Royals Wives and their children in selling lemonade to raise money for Alex's Lemonade Stand Foundation (ALSF) at Kauffman Stadium on Sunday, June 29.
+Jamie Gordon, wife of outfielder Alex Gordon, led the Royals Wives and their children in selling lemonade during the 2014 season to raise money for Alex's Lemonade Stand Foundation (ALSF) at Kauffman Stadium.

 Jamie Gordon serves on the Board of Directors for SAFEHOME, a shelter for victims of domestic abuse.
-During the summer of 2013, several Royals Wives joined Jamie to tour the home and lend support to the organization, which also offers services including legal aid, counseling, healthcare advocacy, a 24-hour hotline and educational programs.
+Several Royals Wives join Jamie to lend support to the organization, which also offers services including legal aid, counseling, healthcare advocacy, a 24-hour hotline and educational programs.

 Together with the Baseball Tomorrow Fund, the Royals hosted the annual Baseball Equipment Drive on May 20, 2014, to collect new and gently-used equipment and donations for needy youth.